Erb Memorial Union

 Moss Street Children’s Center provides developmentally appropriate child care for infants, toddlers, preschoolers, and school children in kindergarten through the fifth grade.
 Priority for child-care services is given to enrolled students; however, members of the UO faculty and staff, as well as community families, may also enroll if space is available.
 Many students work in the program as employees or volunteers and receive practicum credit through various academic departments.
 The center is located on the edge of campus at 1685 Moss St. For more information, call 541-346-4384 or visit the website, moss.uoregon.edu.

-The Outdoor Program offers low-cost, cooperative activities such as hiking, rafting, kayaking, backpacking, rock climbing, skiing, and snowboarding.
-The program also offers low-cost equipment rental, a wilderness resource center, instructional clinics, and bike loans, and hosts numerous events on campus.
-The Outdoor Program "Barn," home to the equipment rental and bicycle-loan program and a bike maintenance shop, is located five blocks from the EMU, at the corner of University Street and East 18th Avenue.
+The Outdoor Program offers a variety of affordable, cooperative activities such as hiking, rafting, kayaking, backpacking, rock climbing, skiing, and snowboarding.
+The program provides trip-planning resources, skill-building clinics, and a free do-it-yourself bike maintenance shop in the EMU.
+The Outdoor Program "Barn," where students may rent low-cost outdoor equipment and bikes, is located five blocks from the EMU, at the corner of University Street and East 18th Avenue.
 For more information, call 541-346-4365 or visit the website at outdoorprogram.uoregon.edu.

 Student Sustainability Coalition